 Although technically correct, not specifying a version for a Maven plugin is a very bad idea.
-As a matter of fact, plugins can vary completely their behaviour from a version to another, causing your build to break or even cause unwanted results.
+Plugins can vary completely their behavior from a version to another, causing your build to break or even cause unwanted results.

 35. In your pom.xml file, what is the difference between the and section?

-Jboss cache is used as a replicated and transactional cache.
-It is said like that due to the fact that multiple Jboss cache instances can be distributed in java virtual machine or each virtual machine will have its own copy of it.
-These cache can reside on the same machine or different machines that is on the network.
+Answer: JBoss cache is used as a replicated and transactional cache.
+It is said that because multiple Jboss cache instances can be distributed in java virtual machine or each virtual machine will have its copy of it.
+This cache can reside on the same machine or different machines that are on the network.
 This keeps the replicated data across the network in case any failure arises.
-The transactional property is due to the fact that user can create and configure a compliant transaction manager and make their own cache operations.
+The transactional property is because the user can create and configure a compliant transaction manager and make their cache operations.
 If the cache is not replicated then it is running in a local mode and it has two components that are involved:

 1. Generic cache: It has internal implementation and the method can be used as org.jboss.cache.TreeCache

-2. POJO cache: Is also implemented internally by using the method as: org.jboss.cache.aop.PojoCache.
+2. POJO cache: It is also implemented internally by using the method as org.jboss.cache.aop.PojoCache.
 It extends the functionality of Tree.

-37. What are the steps that are involved in deploying Jboss cache using Mbean service?
+37. What are the steps that are involved in deploying the Jboss cache using the Mbean service?